aldettinger/camel-quarkus-troubleshooting/README.md

 java -jar target/quarkus-app/quarkus-run.jar -an 2.9.0 2.10.0-SNAPSHOT
 ```

-Now, in image below, let's see what happen when running performance regression runs over periods of 1 second:
+Now another topic, in image below, let's see what happen when running performance regression runs over periods of 1 second:

 ![Native slower than JVM on first second](images/native-slower-than-JVM-on-first-second.png)